Book an Appointment at Mind Matters Psychotherapy & Creative Education Oshawa

 Marcie Menzies Registered Psychotherapist (Qualifying), CRPO # 12792

-Marcie is currently completing her M.A. in Counselling Psychology at Yorkville University.
+Marcie has completed her M.A. in Counselling Psychology at Yorkville University.
 She holds a B.A.
 (Hons) in Psychology from Trent University.
 She is an advocate for mental health and has long-standing ambition to become a counsellor.
 She is passionate about working with children, youth and families and aspires to continue working with this population once completing her degree.
 Marcie’s passion for supporting children and youth stems from her extensive experience working with adolescence within the nonprofit sector at both the Boys and Girls Club, and the YMCA.
 She has seen the important role mindfulness and relaxation techniques can have on children and youth and strives to incorporate this into her work when applicable.
 Marcie works from a biopsychosocial, trauma-informed framework and believes that there is no standard approach to therapy.
 She instead alters her approach to meet each individual client’s experiences, goals, and needs.
 In addition, she believes attachment styles often play a role on current struggles and, in understanding them, we can better identify root causes, or contributors, of negative emotional experiences.
 Marcie wants to walk alongside her clients and support them through hearing and understanding their stories and implementing coping mechanisms that will best support them

 Madeline Bailey RP(Qualifying) CRPO #17955, Clinically Supervised By, RP Christine Johansen, Director, CRPO #003885